You know you’re a guilty mama like me, when:

 - You feel guilty for going to work.

 - You feel guilty for staying home.

 - You feel guilty for having a messy house, but guilty for taking time away from the kid(s) to clean.

 - You feel guilty for pawning them off on grandparents/family/a babysitter.

 - You feel guilty for cancelling plans/rarely making plans/always making plans…

 Need I go on?
 Mom guilt is real, but we don’t have to let it dictate who we are.

 I’m a worrier and a people-pleaser.
 Always have been.
 So, needless to say, I can stretch myself pretty thin sometimes and somehow always feel like I’ve missed something or let someone down!

-After having my little man, EJ, in October 2015, my perspective and priorities shifted tremendously.
+After having my first little man, EJ, in October 2015, my perspective and priorities shifted tremendously.
+My second little guy, W, was born in April 2019 and it’s been a wild ride.
 If you’re like me, maybe you got a little lost after having kids, or a little found – depending on how you look at it.
 And finding yourself, amidst the chaos of learning how to be a mom becomes a journey unto itself.